 This is a concerning finding called “cyanosis.”
 Usually blue nails can represent low amounts of oxygen in the blood.
 In cold temperatures, you may notice that your fingernails look somewhat blue.
 This is because the cold temperature slows blood flow down.
 If your fingernails always look blue, it’s time to see your doctor.
 They may check your blood, heart and lungs.
 There is another condition called Raynaud’s which can lead to whitening of the fingers and toes which then turn blue.
 This can be seen in autoimmune diseases like lupus or can be seen on its own with no associated disease.

 While this is a normal finding in babies, it can be an abnormal sign in adults.
 “Koilonychia” is what it is actually called.
 In adults, it can be a sign of iron deficiency.

 As you can see, nails can tell us a lot about our overall health.
-Weak nails can be seen with nutritional deficiencies so make sure to eat a healthy diet and keep your cuticles hydrated with moisturizer such as Dr. Bailey’s Dry Hand Cream to keep your nails strong.
-If you are having problems with your nails, make an appointment with our board certified dermatologists.
-We can help figure out what’s going on and give you tips to grow healthy, beautiful nails!
+Weak nails can be seen with nutritional deficiencies so make sure to eat a healthy diet and keep your cuticles hydrated with good moisturizer such as my Dry Hand Cream to keep your nails strong.